Spaghetti squash fritters are wonderfully flavorful! They make a great low-carb alternative to potato pancakes.

 Sometimes I serve them with a couple of fried eggs for an easy meatless dinner.

 Leftovers keep quite well in the fridge, in an airtight container, for 3-4 days.
 Gently reheat them in the microwave on 50% power before serving.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Spaghetti Squash Fritters

-- In a medium bowl, lightly beat the egg, salt, garlic powder, black pepper and thyme.
-Add the squash and mix well with a fork to combine.
+- In a medium bowl, lightly beat the egg, kosher salt, black pepper, garlic powder, and thyme.
+Add the squash, the almond flour, and the parmesan.
+Mix well with a fork to combine.

 - Heat the butter in a large, 12-inch nonstick skillet over medium heat.

 - Spoon the spaghetti squash mixture onto the skillet, measuring ¼ cup per fritter.
 Lightly flatten with a spatula.
 Cook until golden brown, about 3 minutes per side.
 Flip them carefully - they're delicate.